asuarezbravo/data-structures/Section_6_2_Tries.md

     node.isEnd = true
 }

-// Search checks if a word is in the Trie func (t *Trie) Search(word string) bool {
+func (t *Trie) Search(word string) bool {
     node := t.root
     for _, char := range word {